Best Black Friday deals 2020: Offers available now from Gtech, Debenhams, Boots and more

 Black Friday deals: Quick links

+Amazon - Offering some of the most competitive prices on everything from tech to gin

-John Lewis & Partners - Black Friday sale on electricals, beauty, clothing and more
+John Lewis & Partners - Up to 30 per cent off fashion, beauty, home appliances and toys

+Currys PC World - Need a new laptop, TV or vacuum cleaner, you’ll find big discounts here

 Boots - More than half price discounts on Fenty Beauty, Clinique, No 7 and more

-Very - Black Friday sale discounts on home appliances, kids’ toys, tech and more
+Very - Get Christmas sorted with discounts on home appliances, kids’ toys, tech and more

 The best Black Friday deals available now